publicinnovation/openorg/chapters/2_need-and-opportunity.md

 >"With a structure designed for a simpler time, government has become ill-equipped to handle the complex task of solving our increasingly intractable social challenges.
 Even more fundamentally, though, government now must deliver its assistance not through traditional rule-bound hierarchical programs but through effective civic entrepreneurs operating in dense social and community networks (p. xxvi)."

-The same trends we're seeing in the tech sector are just beginning to impact the public sector becuase our expectations are changing.
+The same trends we're seeing in the tech sector are just beginning to impact the public sector because our expectations are changing.

 ## C. Root Causes